 Wynne is from Philippines.
+She has 2 children.
 She needs a loan of $250 to purchase fertilizer and feed.

 Wynne is a hardworking mother to her two sons, ages 14 and 20.
 They live in the town of Manjuyod, Negros Oriental where the primary source of income is mostly limited to farming and hog raising; this is also Wynne's source of income.

 Wynne is requesting a World Vision microloan to further sustain her business.
 She will use her loan to purchase, in bulk, fertilizer for healthier crops and a maximum yield, as well as for quality feed for her hogs.

 Any additional income will benefit Wynne's family in terms of providing a better diet and to pay for school fees.
 She will use any savings to reinvest in her farm so she can continue to provide her local commmunity with quality hogs and crop products.